paulgain/simple-api/README.md

 This means we can't set both `JWT_PUBLIC_KEY` and `JWT_PRIVATE_KEY` environment variables over multiple lines.
 As a workaround we can base64 encode each key and copy and paste each key into a single line, the server will decode both keys on initialization ready for signing and verifying tokens later.

-### Copy sample.env

-    $ cp sample.env .env

-### Generate a public/private RSA key pair
-Run this script to generate both keys and copy and paste each key into their respective environment variable.
+Run this script to generate both keys and copy and paste each key into their respective environment variable within `.env`

     $ ./keygen.sh

-### Running the project within Docker
+## Docker commands

-Build the image
+Build the images

     $ docker build -t api:latest .

 Bring up the containers

     $ docker-compose up

-### Useful Docker commands

 List all images (e.g. api, node and mysql)